What’s in an XPUB?

 To deal with these and other problems, a Bitcoin Improvement Proposal was made: BIP 32, Hierarchical Deterministic Wallets.
 While the main motivation was to fix the issue of wallet backups, the hierarchical nature of these new wallets introduced another benefit: the ability to selectively reveal a set of addresses that belong to you.

-In short: an extended public key is a special key that effectively represents a group of public keys, and by extension, addresses.
+In short: an extended public key is a special key that effectively represents a group of public keys and, by extension, addresses.
 For this reason, an extended public key can also be thought of as a ‘read only’ view into a wallet.

-XPUBs And Privacy
+XPUBs and Privacy

-Thinking of extended public keys as ‘read only’ keys of your wallet makes the privacy implications of sharing such a key obvious: everyone who has access to it can see all the addresses that can be derived from it, and by extension, can see the transactions associated with these addresses.
-Thus, it is advisable that you do not share your extended public key lightly.
+Thinking of extended public keys as ‘read only’ keys of your wallet makes the privacy implications of sharing such a key obvious:

 Starting today, you can connect multiple addresses of your wallet with your Swan account and set up your auto-withdrawal plan to use these addresses in order.